-We have been developed microphysiological system (MPS or tissue chip) to model joint diseases since 2014, which represent a potentially high-utility system in the development of personalized disease-modifying osteoarthritis drugs (DMOADs).The inclusion of MPS in the drug development pipeline will increase the predictive power in the discovery phase, reduce animal numbers in the preclinical stage, and predict the efficacy and toxicity of compounds prior to human clinical trials, which was highlighted in our recent review articles (2020-1, 2020-2)
+We have been developed microphysiological system (MPS or tissue chip) to model joint diseases since 2014, which represents a potentially high-utility system in the development of personalized disease-modifying osteoarthritis drugs (DMOADs).The inclusion of MPS in the drug development pipeline will increase the predictive power in the discovery phase, reduce animal numbers in the preclinical stage, and predict the efficacy and toxicity of compounds prior to human clinical trials, which was highlighted in our recent review articles (2020-1, 2020-2, 2022)

 Osteochondral Tissue Chip Derived From iPSCs: Modeling OA Pathologies and Testing Drugs